CodeWithPraveen/labs-azureml-automl/README.md

 - Create a regression model

 ## Prerequisites
-- Basic understanding of Machine Learning and AI concepts.
+- Basic understanding of ML and AI concepts.
-- Basic knowledge of Azure services and navigation of the Azure portal.
+- Basic knowledge of Azure ML service and navigation of the Azure portal.

 ## Learn More & Enrol
 https://www.udemy.com/labs/4038/overview